Medical expert of the article

 - untimely and inadequate surgical treatment of the lesion;

-- inferior, incorrectly chosen method of fixation;
+- inadequate, incorrectly chosen method of fixation;

-- long-existing extensive wound;
+- a long-standing, extensive wound;

 - incorrect assessment of the degree of soft tissue damage;

-- insufficient postoperative control.
+- insufficient postoperative monitoring.

-Symptoms Osteomyelitis
+Symptoms osteomyelitis

 Forms